tasosalvas/spdiu/README.md

 SpdIU keeps a directory of save slots, containing copies of the game's full data folder.

-- `inv save` and `load` are all the commands you need to save-scum your way to 9-challenge
+- `siu save` and `load` are all the commands you need to save-scum your way to 9-challenge
 - Safety backups give you a chance to un-wreck your save if you fat-finger it